nuxeo-sandbox/nuxeo-labs-utils/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

-This plugin uses a java library, [biweekly](https://github.com/mangstadt/biweekly).
-License is business friendly (use it as you want, with the license disclaimer, see below).
+For handling .icl files, this plugin uses a java library, [biweekly](https://github.com/mangstadt/biweekly).
+Its license is business friendly (use it as you want, with the license disclaimer, see below).

 ## About Nuxeo